 And Western media won’t talk about the billions of dollars that China has invested in Xinjiang, modernizing the cities, building 21 airports, linking the region with bullet trains etc. Here’s a video of Urumqi, the capital of Xinjiang.
 See how prosperous it is:

-The Chinese government’s efforts are reflected in the exponential GDP growth of the Xinjiang region:
+The Chinese government’s efforts are reflected in the exponential GDP growth of the Xinjiang region.
+In 2020, extreme poverty in Xinjiang was completely eliminated!

 Regarding the Muslim minority, there are thousands of mosques in Xinjiang, a region whose recorded history goes back more than 2000 years when the ancient Silk Road linked China to Italy and Greece.
 In China, there are mosques that were built in the 10th century, which demonstrates the tolerance and respect for religious rights in Chinese society.

 Here’s another fascinating fact: Uyghurs were exempted from the one-child policy that China initiated in 1978.
 This is why the Uyghur population in Xinjiang has doubled in the last forty years.
+Between 2010 and 2018, the Uyghur population in Xinjiang grew by 25% (while Han population in that region grew by 2%).
 How’s that for a “genocide”?
 Uyghurs (and other minorities in China) also get many preferential treatments — Chinese affirmative action — in colleges and other areas.

 Now, let’s break down the facts.
 There are four types of Uyghur Muslims: